 In extreme cases, such as abuse or neglect, a court might take all parental rights from a parent.
 That means no physical custody, no legal custody, and no visitation rights.
 A parent with no legal rights does not necessarily even enjoy the right to news concerning the child’s well-being.

 Seeking custody is not like going to court over a traffic ticket–it’s far more complicated than that.
 You can make a hundred different mistakes, especially if you’re trying to represent yourself.
-The assistance of a Seattle family lawyer is a practical necessity.
+The assistance of a skilled family lawyer is a practical necessity.

 To learn more and get the help you deserve, call our child custody lawyers or reach out to Twyford Law Office online by visiting our contact us page.
 You can also visit our office at your nearest location.